Inflationary phase and role of dark energy: Revisited: Mathematical formulation

-where $T$ is the total time period for which the inflation lasts.
 Thus it can be predicted for a large period that the number of e-foldings are directly proportional to the time period through which the inflation elapses.
 To have a large number of e-foldings therefore the time period of the inflationary phase is to be large enough.
 The minimum amount of inflation required to solve the various cosmological problems is about 70 e-foldings, i.e. an expansion by a factor of $10^{30}$.
 The total number of e-foldings inflation described by this model will exceed the number depending on the period of inflation as well as mass of the inflaton field.